SvenGroot/Ookii.BinarySize/src/Samples/ListDirectory/README.md

 [`BinarySize`][] can be used without any further effort on our part.

-The current directory is listed by default, but a command line argument can also be used to specify a different on.
+The current directory is listed by default, but a command line argument can also be used to specify a different one.
+You can also output the sizes using SI units, based on powers of ten, by passing the `--si-units` argument.
 Run `./ListDirectory --help` for more information.

 Running it without arguments lists the current directory.